anl-mdml/MDML_Client/README.md

 ]
 ```

-Would return a data structure like:
+will return a data structure like this...
 ```json
 {
   "OES_VECTOR": [